CasperN/silica/Design.md

 * **Onboarding Instructions:** Follow these instructions step by step to familiarize yourself with the Silica project.
   1. Review this design document.
      1. List the important features and consider the interactions between pairs of features.
+     2. Compare and contrast Silica against other languages, such as C++, Rust, Python, Koka, Ocaml, and Haskell.
-     2. List points where the design is light on details
+     3. List the points where the design is light on details
-     3. For each of those points, think through a resolution based on the existing document.
+     4. For each of those points, how would an experienced language designer flesh out the details?
+What are the potential options and how do they compare when considering Silica's values and goals.
-     4. Enumerate the source of potential complexity and think through potential resolution strategies.
+     5. Enumerate the source of potential complexity, then think through potential resolution strategies.
 Note that Silica is still in development and while issues need to be surfaced, they need not be immediately solved.
-     5. Compare and contrast Silica against other languages, such as C++, Rust, Python, Koka, Ocaml, and Haskell.
+     6. Enumerate the sources of potential ergonomic friction or missing features in Silica.
+What can it learn from other languages.
+For each potential feature consider whether it is compatible with Silica's design and values.
   2. Review the langauge's implementation files
      1. See `grammar.js` for the tree-sitter grammar.
         1. Think through what features are missing.
 The grammar will only be expanded as and when the type system is capable of modeling the associated complexity.